Income Pages

 Capital Gains and Selling Your Home

 If you owned and lived in the home for two of the five years before you sold it and your filing status is single, then up to $250,000 of the profit is tax-free - in other words, no capital gains taxes are applied.
-If you are married and file a joint return, the tax-free amount doubles to $500,000 and you can exclude this amount from your taxable income.
+If you are married and file a joint return, the tax-free amount doubles to $500,000, and you can exclude this amount from your taxable income.
 You cannot exclude the income if you already excluded income from another home sale in the 2 years before the sale of this home.

-In summary, this will help you determine if you will pay taxes on the sale of your home:
+This table will help you determine if you will pay taxes on the sale of your home:

 Exclusion Amount